What Are the Solutions, Signs and Symptoms of Anemia in Pregnancy?

 Even if you’ve been anemic throughout your pregnancy, it’s rare for a baby to have an iron deficiency too.
 Because the fetus takes all the iron he or she needs to thrive.

-However if anemia is left untreated, it can become severe, which may cause poor fetal growth, preterm birth or low birth weight as well as increasing your risk of needing a blood transfusion during delivery or having postpartum depression.
+However, if anemia is left untreated, it can become severe, which may cause poor fetal growth, preterm birth or low birth weight as well as increasing your risk of needing a blood transfusion during delivery or having postpartum depression.

 The doctors usually check for the iron deficiency early in pregnancy and then checks again during the third trimester and effectively treat anemia before it causes a bigger problem.